Writerflow vs. Google Docs

 for Content Approval

-Google Docs is one of the best collaboration tools ever built.
-But collaboration and approval are two different workflows — and the distinction matters when clients and accountability are involved.
+Google Docs is built for real-time collaboration.
+Approval is a different workflow — and the distinction matters when clients and accountability are involved.

 14-day free trial — no credit card required